GauBen/typed-board/README.md

 ### 2. Update the `package.json`

 The following lines tell Node.js that we write [ECMAScript modules](https://nodejs.org/api/esm.html#introduction) rather than CommonJS modules.
-In other words, we'll use `import` rather than `require()`.
+In other words, we will use `import` rather than `require()`.
+We also define two package scripts to make our lives easier.

 ```jsonc
 {